 Adjustment of previous CO2 targets to the WLTP levels

 As a result of the changeover from the NEDC to the WLTP method, the CO2 target for light commercial vehicles has been adjusted from 147 to 186 grams per kilometre.
-This takes account of the higher and more realistic CO2 levels in accordance with the new WLTP method (Article 17b, paragraph 2a).
-The applicable targets specified by the European Commission via an adjusted target level (derogation in accordance with Article 10 of Regulation [EU] 2019/631) for manufacturers of light commercial vehicle brands have also been adjusted.
+This takes account of the higher and more realistic CO2 levels under the new WLTP method (Article 17b, paragraph 2a).

-For the calculation of penalties, the CO2 emissions based on the WLTP method must be used with effect from 2021 (Article 24).
+For the calculation of penalties, the use of the CO2 emissions based on the WLTP method has been a requirement since 2021 (Article 25).
 In each case it is the combined CO2 emissions that are of relevance.
 The cascade of the data sources to be used for calculating the CO2 emissions remains unchanged.

 As before, for the unladen weight of light commercial vehicles with multi-stage type approval it is the completed state of the vehicle that is of relevance with respect to the calculation of penalties.